M4MD24/LearnJava/readme.md

     - Search `<h1>Question` for **Questions**
     - Search `// >` for **Another Solution**
     - Search `[//]: # (Notes)` for **Important Notes**

 ---

+## _Programming Tips ♥_

+- Learn English
+- Be enthusiastic about everything new
+- Be patient
+- Add your creative touch when learning

+---